 These Active Warrant lists provide you with individuals that have current warrants (delayed up to 24 hours), including the person’s name, the date the warrant was issued, the agency involved and the reason for the warrant.
 You can also click on the case number to get the person’s full criminal record.

-How To Search Probation Records & Determine Who’s on Probation in Lake County
+How To Access Probation Records & Determine Who Is Under Supervision in Lake County

 Once you find the criminal record you want to search, you will want to navigate to the “Charge” section.
 From there, you can scroll down and click on the link for the sentencing information.